Wiztek712/ApplicationsDistribuees/README.md

 ## Run the code

-Now, you are able to run _ProjectApplication.java_.
+Now, you are able to run src/main/java/com/example/project/_ProjectApplication.java_.

 ## Code explanations